Call it the Kekovich effect

 This year it seems some processors have been caught short.
 This week’s

-Wednesday and Thursday sales gave a taste of what processors are willing to pay, with many lambs selling for well over 600¢, and the Eastern Figure 3
+Wednesday and Thursday sales gave a taste of what processors are willing to pay, with many lambs selling for well over 600¢, and the Eastern

 States Trade Lamb Indicator finishing at 599¢/kg cwt.